gberriz/datarail-2.0-old/dataframes/mgh/README.md

   MCF10DCIS.COM
   MCFDCIS.COM

+* The following cell lines are missing from RefSeedSignal:

+  HCC-1500
+  ZR-75-30

 * The concentrations should be given as the string representation of their log10 ('1.0', '0.5', '0.0', '-0.5', ... or '-Inf'); most of
   the digits in the full precision are meaningless here, and using